openshift/enhancements/enhancements/ingress/haproxy-reload-interval.md

 #### Removing a deprecated feature

+N/A

 ### Upgrade/Downgrade Strategy

 Upgrading from a previous release that does not have `Spec.TuningOptions.ReloadInterval` will leave the field empty, which is an acceptable state.
 With the field empty, the default value of 5s will be used.
+Note that even if the user has `ReloadInterval` set in `unsupportedConfigOverrides`, the new `Spec.TuningOptions.ReloadInterval` will still be empty after upgrading.

 If `Spec.TuningOptions.ReloadInterval` is set when downgrading to a release without the field, the value will be discarded, and the ingress controller will revert to the previous default of 5s.